Jump to content

 More Green Spaces – Less Traffic – Public Spaces for Play

-On April 30, 2026, the children presented their project—alongside the “Visual Utopia” by Hamburg artist Jan Kamensky—to a broad cross-section of the city’s residents and political representatives at the Ringkirche, with clear demands:
+On April 30, 2026, the children presented their project—alongside the “Visual Utopia” by Hamburg artist Jan Kamensky—at the Ringkirche to a broad cross-section of the city’s residents and political representatives, with clear demands:

 Children must be heard and involved!

-“Auf die PLÄTZE los” is a project of the Wiesbaden Office for Social Work and is coordinated by the Department of School Social Work for Children.
+“Auf die PLÄTZE los” is a project of the Wiesbaden Office of Social Work and is coordinated by the Department of School Social Work for Children.

 Contact: schulsozialarbeit-kinderwiesbadende